therealvio-org/ralphbot/README.md

 ### Use of GUILD_ID

 GUILD_ID is the [ID of your discord server](https://support.discord.com/hc/en-us/articles/206346498).
 This value can be passed optionally.
 The benefit of passing this value as an environment variable into the bot is that command registration happens instantly for that server.
 This is incredibly useful for developing commands getting a faster feedback loop.
-When this value isn't passed, then the command is registered `globally`, meaning that it needs to propage to Discord's endpoints and can take between 40 minutes to an hour.
+When this value isn't passed, then the command is registered `globally`, meaning that it needs to propagate to Discord's endpoints and can take between 40 minutes to an hour.

 For more details, refer to the [Discord docs on this](https://discord.com/developers/docs/interactions/application-commands#making-a-guild-command)